erluxman/kitchensinkdemo/backlog.md

 		    Show a container with 3 or 4 multi-buttons so people get the idea.
 	- Scale Image Button
 		- Add option for user to change the image
-	- Floating Action Button
-		- To see this properly used it needs to be on separator form.
-Make a subform for the floating action button.
-The subform should have some sort of list (box layout y), and the Floating action button should appear in bottom right of form.
-The Contacts section already has a good example of this.

 - Containers

-	- Each container should have its own sub-form

-	- Accordion
-		- Add a few more headings
-	- Infinite Container
-		- Doesn’t seem infinite.
-Have it generate an infinite number of rows using the Infinite container functionality
 	- Tabs
-		- Most definitely needs its own form.
 		- Have something more interesting for each tab content.

 - Dialog

 	- Interaction Dialog